|HOME > People > Faculty|

 Ynez Violé O'Neill: History of medicine, especially anatomy, surgery, and neurology; medical images.

-Dora B. Weiner: Social history of the health sciences, particularly in France; medical humanities; history of the hospital and psychiatry.
+Dora B. Weiner (Emeritus): Social history of the health sciences, particularly in France; medical humanities; history of the hospital and psychiatry.

 Indo-European Studies Program